devCrossNet/quaire/examples/dependencies-between-questions/README.md

 # Example for questions that have dependencies to answers of former questions

 This is an example of dependencies between possible answers for a question based on existing answers.
+That means that Question 2 has a different set of possible options based on the answer to Question 1.
+And Question 3 has different options based on the answer to Question 1 and Question 2.

 ```
                                                                ┌────────────┐